AgentMC/Sao20/Translate/En/Part6.md

 "... this building, it is quite old...."

-Like Tiese murmured, the stone walls looked dusty are blackened as if exposed to the wind and rain, and moss was covering the areas touching the ground, appeared that in ten-twenty years’ time this won’t stand anymore without proper support.
+Like Tiese murmured, the stone walls looked dusty and blackened as if exposed to the wind and rain, and moss was covering the areas touching the ground, appeared that in ten-twenty years’ time this won’t stand anymore without proper support.
 A high double iron gate was also thin and covered with rust, it didn’t seem that a high priority material would be decaying so much.

 The left and right doors fitted together without any gaps, and a sturdy lock was installed about one mel from the ground.
 Pulling the iron grid with both hands gently, as expected, did not break them open.
 On the other side of the door there was a staircase descending below the ground, ending with the complete darkness.